-In the 20th century most members the British Empire saw massive political reforms.
-Most moved towards more democracy, more independence, less rule by Royal or Elite decree.
+In the 20th century most members of the British Empire saw massive political reforms, moving towards more democracy, more independence, less rule by Royal or Elite decree.

 Most but not Canada.

 Canada has three branches of government, two appointed assemblies and one with elected members.
 The appointed assemblies (Senate and Court) hold an effective veto over the House with elected members.

 Any bill coming from the elected House faces a veto from the appointed Senate.
-Canadians saw this veto in action when the Elected House tried to legalise cannabis.
-The Senate did not pass the bill until changes were made that met their approval.
-That delay is veto in action.
+The Senate may not pass any bill until changes are made to meet their approval.
+Even a delay is veto in action.

-The Canadian Senate, by design, is meant to prevent democracy.
+The Canadian Senate is designed to prevent democracy.

-Canada’s Elite would not have been supportive of Confederation if democracy had any more than an advisory role in how the Confederation would actually be operated.
-John A explained it by saying the Senate was a sober second thought, suggesting that citizens are drunken fools.
-Today the phrase blow on beer and popcorn) and Canada’s elite always knows best which is why democracy is not for Canada.
+Canada’s Elite would not have been supportive of Confederation if democracy was able to threaten their interests.
+John A explained the Senate as a sober second thought, suggesting that citizens and their representatives are drunken fools.
+Today the phrase blow on beer and popcorn would apply.
+Canada’s elite always knows best which is why democracy is not for Canada.

 Even the Elected House fears democracy.
-Instead of having elected members representing constituents, they represent their political party.
+Instead of having elected members representing constituents, elected members represent a political party.

 Canada’s House of Commons is controlled by party rule.
-Members are required to vote as told by the party even when doing so is directly and obviously against the interests and stated wishes of the vast majority of their constituents.
+Members of Parliament are required to vote as told by the party.

 Western Canada is further isolated from influence by the many laws, rules and policies (written and unwritten) that ensure the appointed positions of power are only available to those willing to play by their rules.

-The most obvious of these rules are those requiring bilingualism, the ability to speak, write, and understand French culture and practices is a prerequisite for most federal jobs, appointments and contracts of any significance.
+The most obvious of these rules are those requiring bilingualism.
+The ability to speak, write, understand French culture and practices is a prerequisite for most federal jobs, appointments and contracts of any significance.